Dallas Sidekicks (2012–present): History

 The Sidekicks returned to the Allen Event Center for the 2013–14 PASL season with their home opener victory over the expansion Wichita B-52s on Saturday, November 2, 2013.
 The team completed its 16-game regular season with a February 16, 2014, victory over the Harrisburg Heat.
 The team amassed a 14–2 record, placing second in the Central Division and qualifying for the playoffs.
 Dallas lost the Central Division Semifinal match to the Monterrey Flash, ending their post-season run.
 The Sidekicks also participated in the 2013–14 United States Open Cup for Arena Soccer, losing to Hidalgo La Fiera in the Round of 16.
 The team drew well at the box office, averaging 4,002 fans per game, the third best in the PASL.

 Dallas was one of 23 teams in the new Major Arena Soccer League (MASL) and hosted the debut game on October 25, 2014, with the Missouri Comets visiting the Sidekicks at the Allen Event Center.
 The MASL was formed when the PASL absorbed six teams from the failed MISL after the 2013–14 season.
 After falling to Missouri in the season opener, the team won 8 games in November and December before hitting a 4-game losing skid in January.
 The Sidekicks regrouped and won 6 straight before closing the regular season with a loss to the Monterrey Flash, earning a 14–6 record overall.
 Dallas beat Oxford City FC of Texas in the Central Division semi-final but lost to eventual league champion Monterrey in the division final.
 The team's 3,631 per game attendance average was sixth best in the MASL.

 The Sidekicks were one of just two Texas teams to return to the MASL for 2015–16.
 The failure of the teams in Beaumont and Hidalgo, as well as regional rivals in Wichita and Tulsa, forced a league reorganization that placed Dallas in the Pacific Division of the Western Conference.
 In June 2015, longtime head coach Tatu left the team, exposing financial issues with the Dallas franchise.
 A group of local business owners, including Bob Heckel, Sean Porter, and Craig Porter purchased the team in October 2015 and introduced a new head coach, Simon Bozas.

+In September 2025, the MASL announced that the Sidekicks would not take part of the 2025-26 season.
+The team has not been active since then.